Unaccompanied Migrant Children

-In January 2024 LFSRM was awarded an exciting new federal program called Long Term Foster Care (LTFC).
-This program serves youth while they are working on legal relief in the United States.
-These youth have been obtained at the southern border by the federal government, do not have any identified sponsors to reunite with, and have a likely pathway to legal relief in the US.
-Generally, these youth spend their time in a shelter-like setting, while they work to gain legal relief.
-The LTFC program allows the youth to have an alternative to living in the shelter.
-They are connected with licensed foster homes, where they can live with a family, attend public school, and begin making connections within a community.
+The LTFC program allows the youth to have an alternative to living in the shelter with licensed foster homes, where they can live with a family, attend public school, and begin making connections with a community.
 Many of these youth are from Latin American countries and are between the ages of 13 and 17.
 Once a youth in the LTFC program achieves legal status, they may become eligible for the URM program.

-Youth in the LTFC program are in the custody of the federal government under the Office of Refugee Resettlement (ORR), instead of a local county having custody.
+Youth in the LTFC program are in the custody of the federal govrnment under the Office of Refugee Resettlement (ORR), instead of a local county department.
 Therefore, there are federal regulations that guide the support offered to youth in this program.

-Foster Homes which support LTFC follow the same state guidelines in regards to licensure, training, and on-going oversight.
+Foster homes who support unaccompanied children through LTFC follow the same state guidelines for licensure, training, and on-going oversight.
 A licensed foster home for the LTFC program may also foster youth in the URM program.

 Foster parents will receive additional training, above the standard requirements, to gain a deeper understanding of the youth in this program, the federal rules and regulations, and gain skills on how to responsively support these youth.
 Additionally, the LTFC program has robust therapeutic services offered to each youth in the program.